mrnazu/cs50/1 Lectures/week 02/Notes/Note 01.md

 We have to be careful to include the update condition i++ within our loop code block somewhere or else our loop will repeat infinitely.

+# typecasting
+## `ascii1.c`
+As ascii1.c demonstrates, you can actually explicitly convert an integer to an ASCII character simply by casting it.

+This program simply prints all the letters in the alphabet, both lowercase and uppercase, along with their ASCII mappings to integers.

+## `ascii2.c`
+In grade school, you may have passed a note to your crush or best friend3 that was written in code.
+A simple way of encrypting the note would have been to shift each of the letters down by one.
+So “a” would become “b,” “b” would become “c,” and so on.
+How do we express this programmatically?
+If we cast a letter to a number and then add 1, then cast it back to a letter, we would effectively shift it down the alphabet by one. ascii2.c demonstrates that characters and numbers are actually interchangeable in C.

+Here we’re simply casting i to a char in order to turn it into its corresponding ASCII character.